Introduction

 Example Deployment

-In this section we will provide examples how this can be setup depending on what database type you use.
+In this section we will provide a simple example of how this can be setup.

 The steps below are guidelines only.
 It is expected that the person carrying out the deployment has expertise and experience with using MS clustering.
 The steps below may need to be adjusted and/or changed depending on your environment.